 Extent to which the program promotes and supports equity and inclusiveness by improving access, participation and outcomes for diverse student groups.

-In assessing applications, the sub-committee will take into account:
+In assessing applications, the assessment panel will take into account:

 - the extent to which the application gives clear evidence of the effectiveness of the program in formal and informal evaluation